Sophie Guellati-Salcedo, Ph.D.

 Beyond Butyrate: Exploring the Terrain Between Body and Mind

-In my Personalized Terrain Model, healing is not a matter of adding what is missing, but of re-establishing coherence within the systems that make up the human body.
-One example that illustrates this principle is the story of butyrate—a short-chain fatty acid that lies at the crossroads of microbiome health, intestinal repair, and emotional regulation.
+In my Personalized Terrain Model, healing is not simply about adding what is missing; it’s about re-establishing coherence within the systems that comprise the human body, a concept deeply rooted in multidimensional healing.
+A prime example illustrating this principle is the story of butyrate—a short-chain fatty acid that sits at the intersection of microbiome health, intestinal repair, and emotional regulation, all of which can be understood through the lens of psychoneuroimmunology.

-In functional medicine, butyrate is often viewed as a central molecule for gut repair.
+In functional medicine, butyrate is often recognized as a crucial molecule for gut repair.
 It provides energy to the colon lining, supports intestinal barrier function, and helps regulate inflammation.
-Yet growing evidence suggests that oral supplementation rarely achieves the same outcomes as the body’s own butyrate production.
-The difference lies not in the molecule itself, but in the living system that produces it.
+However, growing evidence indicates that oral supplementation rarely achieves the same results as the body’s own butyrate production.
+This distinction is not merely about the molecule itself but rather the living system it originates from, reflecting the principles of epigenetics that govern our health.

 The Natural Intelligence of the Gut Ecosystem

 Inside a balanced gut, bacteria such as Anaerostipes, Roseburia, and Faecalibacterium prausnitzii ferment dietary fibers into butyrate.
-This process is more than chemistry—it reflects a web of relationships among microbes and host cells.
-These organisms respond to changes in pH, nutrient availability, and microbial signaling, adjusting butyrate production in ways that maintain equilibrium.
+This process is more than chemistry—it reflects a web of relationships among microbes and host cells, which is essential for understanding epigenetics and its influence on health.
+These organisms respond to changes in pH, nutrient availability, and microbial signaling, adjusting butyrate production in ways that maintain equilibrium and contribute to multidimensional healing.

 When this internal system is disrupted—through antibiotics, chronic stress, or low-fiber diets—the loss of these butyrate producers can weaken the entire intestinal terrain.
-Energy metabolism falters, inflammation increases, and the mucosal barrier becomes more permeable.
+This disruption can impact energy metabolism, increase inflammation, and compromise the mucosal barrier, illustrating principles of psychoneuroimmunology.
 Supplementing butyrate can provide temporary support, but it does not recreate the ecological intelligence that sustains long-term stability.

 The Evolution of Post-FMT Research

 The renewed interest in Anaerostipes partly stems from early fecal transplant studies.
-These transplants, while still experimental in many contexts, revealed that full-spectrum microbial restoration could improve certain conditions that resisted conventional treatment.
-Researchers then began identifying specific keystone species, such as Anaerostipes caccae, to understand which bacteria contributed most to recovery.
+These transplants, while still experimental in many contexts, revealed that full-spectrum microbial restoration could improve certain conditions that resisted conventional treatment, aligning with principles of epigenetics and multidimensional healing.
+Researchers then began identifying specific keystone species, such as Anaerostipes caccae, to understand which bacteria contributed most to recovery, particularly in the context of psychoneuroimmunology.

 Because these organisms are highly sensitive to oxygen, they have been difficult to cultivate outside the gut.
 Only recently have scientists developed controlled anaerobic techniques to produce stable strains for study and potential clinical use.
 This transition—from broad fecal microbiota transfers to specific, purified strains—represents a new direction in microbiome science: one that seeks to reproduce the effects of ecological restoration with greater precision and safety.